 I’ve been talking to Mike, the founder and President of my company, Innovative-e, about my recent PM dry spell and my nervousness about approaching the Microsoft Project.

 It certainly isn’t that I think Microsoft Project is a bad piece of software (I’ve only used it once; I wouldn’t know).
-It’s that, despite what I have previously penned in these very “pages” about the apparent usefulness of Project, I am still intimidated by what is a very, very powerful piece of software.
+Despite what I have previously penned in these very “pages” about the apparent usefulness of Project, I am still intimidated by what is a very, very powerful piece of software.
 And despite the entire premise of this blog, I am still intimidated by the concept of being a Project Manager.
 No matter how many times in my daily life I do the same things that a PM does – planning, budgeting and allocating resources, projecting a timeline, and so forth – to give what I’m doing so lofty a name as “Project Management” changes it and makes it seem so much more A Thing.